 Area 4 – Reference Text View

 The reference text should appear in this area.
 As the user moves the mouse over various sections of the screen shown in Area 3 above then text relating to that section should appear below in this area.
 The mouse over should be made to work as a click so that as it mouses over the text appears and remains there until the mouse moves over another item on the screen.
-This is to allow the user to take the mouse to use the scroll bars in area 4 of the screen as the quantity of text to be displayed will be larger than the visible area for some sections of the Site Reference/Help.
+This is to allow the user to take the mouse to use the scroll bars in area 4 of the screen as the quantity of text to be displayed will be larger than the visible area for some sections of the Help Guide.

-This will make the Site Reference more interactive rather than quite plain with a screen shot and large quantities of text which users will have to scroll through.
+This will make the Help Guide more interactive rather than quite plain with a screen shot and large quantities of text which users will have to scroll through.

 A portion of text will have to remain on the top of the area which instructs users to move the mouse over the screen to find out what each area is and what it does.